 - Slow gardening is gentle exercise in fresh air.
 Better than the gym.

 - Being out on the verge means you get to know more people in the neighbourhood.
 The garden gives you an easy topic of conversation.

 - Reseach consistently shows that street trees, leafy suburbs, etc increase property values.

 - A nature strip with native plants for pollinators frees up room inside your garden for food growing plants.

-- Reduce storm water run off
+- Reduction in storm water run off as water soaks in

 Can you think of any more?
 Are there any drawabacks?